 If nothing else, Kyoukai no Kanata was an entertaining anime.
 It was able to produce tears, surprise, excitement, and many laughs.
 The coherency of the plot may have been questionable, but nonetheless, the ride that the anime portrayed was over-exceeded any nuances with the direction of the story line.

-The main issue that I had with KNK was the plot/story line.
+issue that I had with KNK was the plot/story line.
 The first episode of Kyoukai provided substantial expectations about the nature of the plot.
 You have an immortal main character (Akihito Kanbara), and this mysterious arched four eyed cutie (Mirai Kuriyama) stabbing him in the stomach every chance she gets.
 You wonder why she is compulsively stabbing Akihito, and you start wonder whether she is some sort of physical sadist.

 The mystery surrounding Mirai is enough to compel watching the next few episodes.
 Unfortunately, after the first three to four episodes, there is a sense that an integrant factor is missing from this anime.
 The location of this missing factor can not be exactly pin-pointed, but the direction of the anime did not seem to culminate to any substantive climax.
 It is like this anime prided in not taking itself seriously, and was being amused by our attempts to do so.
 However, in an attempt to reel us back in, the story took an interesting twist by showing us the back story of Mirai.
 This was probably the highlight of the anime since the episode molded and answered the ambivalent aura of the semi-seriously constructed plot that was been shoved down our pharynx.

 The last few episodes did not leave us with any certainty which is not a necessary requirement for excellence, but the ending did leave a significant amount of abstruse quandaries unanswered.
 If I assume that there will not be a second season, then this ending, in terms of plot development, was sub par.